 These aren’t the bounces you’re looking for

-There might be policy or other reasons.
-The ISP could simply have seemingly arbitrary reasons based on things as varied as backup procedures, legal requirements, or perhaps even manual intervention that simply take “a while”.
+- There might be policy or other reasons.
+The ISP could have seemingly arbitrary reasons based on things as varied as backup procedures, legal requirements, or perhaps even manual intervention that simply take “a while”.

 Roll your own bounce

-My recommended approach is a simple one:
+My recommended approach is simple.

 Bouncing the unbounceable